andrewbigger/app_archetype/README.md

 ## Licence

-This gem is not for redistribution
+This gem is covered by the terms of the MIT licence.
+See LICENCE for more information